-Waangenga (pronounced Won-nee-ga) is a descendant of the Mer Island (Murray Island) people and of the Pajinka Wik, Cape York.
+Waangenga is a descendant of the Mer Island (Murray Island) people and of the Pajinka Wik people, Cape York.

-After studying at NAISDA, Waangenga was invited to join Bangarra in 2005.
-His career highlights include the company's return to Meriam Mer in the Torres Strait Islands to perform Emeret Lu by the ocean and also dancing on the football field in Yirrkala for the community.
+After studying at NAISDA Dance College, Waangenga was invited to join Bangarra in 2005.
+His career highlights include the company's visit to the Torres Strait Islands and performing Emeret Lu by the ocean, and also dancing on the football field in Yirrkala for the community.

 He aims to inspire through his deep love and connection to Country and culture, and draws strength from his family and his childlike curiosity to look, listen and learn from our rich tapestry of stories.